sandip-kumar-roy/COMMAND--LINE-TOOL-version-2/README.md

                 * ! /usr/bin/env node

-   **5)  We will be writing todo Tasks in a file called todo.txt and when they will be completed they
+   **5)  We will be writing todo Tasks in a file called "todo.txt" and when they will be completed they
-             will be erased from todo.txt and will be written in done.txt.**
+             will be erased from "todo.txt" and will be written in "done.txt" .**

    **6) Install various dependencies for this C-L-I**